“Get rid of clothes”. Does that phrase fill you with panic?!

 Life is too short to wear clothes that don’t suit you and to not feel or look your best.

 Why not join our list.
 At Working Frocks we want to help you look and feel your best every day.
-Join our list and let us take care of your wardrobe needs:
+Join our list and let us take care of your wardrobe needs.
+We will encourage you to get rid of clothes and bring new and exciting clothes into your wardrobe.
+Clothes that represent your present and your future, not your past.

 Why you are wearing mediocre clothes